Jeya-03/niftybank_stock_prediction/README.md

 ## Conclusion:

-The results of this study suggest that LSTM is the most effective algorithm for predicting Nifty Bank stock prices..
-Linear Regression, provided better valuable predictions.
+The results of this study suggest that Linear Regression is the most effective algorithm for predicting Nifty Bank stock prices.
+LSTM and GRU provided better valuable predictions.